ECCC-MSC/open-data/canada.ca_upcoming/msc-data/nwp_naefs/readme_naefs-datamartxml_en.md

 ## Data location

-MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](.../../msc-datamart/amqp_en.md) as soon as they become available.
-An [overview and examples to access and use the Meteorological Service of Canada's open data](.../../usage/readme_en.md) is also available.
+MSC Datamart data can be [automatically retrieved with the Advanced Message Queuing Protocol (AMQP)](../../msc-datamart/amqp_en.md) as soon as they become available.
+An [overview and examples to access and use the Meteorological Service of Canada's open data](../../usage/readme_en.md) is also available.

-The NAEFS XML files are available at the following address:
+The NAEFS XML files are available at the following address :

 * https://dd.weatheroffice.gc.ca/ensemble/naefs/xml/